emmajsadams/personal-website/README.md

 ## Documentation

-Docz is used for documenting the props and states of React components </docz>.
+Docz is used for documenting the props and states of React components.
 The docz server

 Also within the \_\_tests\_\_ folder are tests for any sufficiently complicated Component